xbelanch/bouncing-dvd/README.md

 # SDL2 Project Template

 Just another SDL2 template for recreational 2D projects.
+Instead of starting with a blank template I thought it'll be more useful to implement a simple [Bouncing DVD Screensaver] (https://knowyourmeme.com/memes/bouncing-dvd-logo) to introduce a few game patterns like:

+  * [ ] Basic animation
+  * [ ] Capping the Framerate
+  * [ ] Keyboard events like Escape or Pause.

 ## References